Advanced Motor Fuels in Germany

 Advanced Motor Fuels Statistics

-The consumption of biofuels in Germany — primarily low-level blends of biodiesel, hydrotreated vegetable oil (HVO), bioethanol, and biomethane — totaled 52.2 Mt in 2022 (Figure 2).[43]
+The consumption of fuels in Germany — primarily diesel, petrol and biofuels — totaled 51.2 Mt in 2023 (Figure 2).[44]
 To a minor extent, biomethane is used for compressed natural gas (CNG).
 The absence of incentives results in no market demand for E85 and pure biodiesel.
 Overall, energy crops and their use as fuel are limited, and need to be expanded in order to meet the climate goals.

 Research and Demonstration Focus

-The BMDV funds research on renewable fuels, with EUR 1.54 billion (USD 1.68 billion) available for 2021–2024, consisting of resources from the KTF and the National Hydrogen Strategy.[56]
-EUR 640 million (USD 698 million) will be used for research and development (R&D) projects.[57]
+The BMDV funded research on renewable fuels, with EUR 1.54 billion (USD 1.68 billion) available for 2021–2024, consisting of resources from the KTF and the National Hydrogen Strategy.[53]
+EUR 640 million (USD 698 million) were used for research and development (R&D) projects.[54]
 This funding program scope also includes advanced biofuels.
 The InnoFuels project intends to promote networking, further development of framework conditions for the ramp-up of electricity-based fuels, and advanced biofuels.
-In 2022, a call on renewable fuels for the maritime sector (electric and bio-based) was published and closed in April 2023.[58]
-Funding is also available at the state level; for example, Baden-Württemberg funds various R&D projects through its renewable fuels strategy.[59]
-For 2024, budget cuts in the KTF will be in place, resulting in less funding for R&D projects.[60]
-For example, R&D for electromobility will no longer be funded — a move that has been heavily criticized by universities and research institutes.[61]
+Funding is also available at the state level; for example, Baden-Württemberg funds various R&D projects through its renewable fuels strategy.[55]
+The budget of the KTF has been cut by 60 billion Euros due to the decision of the Federal Constitutional Court in November 2023.
+For 2024 a total amount of 49 billion Euros was available for activities financed by the KTF.
+This resulted in less funding for R&D projects.[56]
+For example, R&D for electromobility will no longer be funded — a move that has been heavily criticized by universities and research institutes.[57]

 Outlook